Skip to content

 This is a trade qualification for carpenters in residential and commercial workplaces.
 It includes setting out, manufacturing, constructing, assembling, installing and repairing products made using timber and non-timber materials.
 Completion of the general construction induction training program, specified in the Safe Work Australia model Code of Practice: Construction Work, is required by anyone carrying out construction work.
 Achievement of CPCCWHS1001 Prepare to work safely in the construction industry meets this requirement.
 This qualification is suitable for an Australian apprenticeship pathway.

-Tuition Fees
+Course Fees

 Registration Fee (non-refundable): AUD $500